michaelkolesidis/teddy-3d/README.md

-# 3d-teddy-bear
+# 3D Teddy Bear

-A 3D Teddy Bear
+A 3D Teddy Bear animation made with p5.js to be used in my homepage.